Sure Dividend

 Caterpillar’s earnings-per-share during the Great Recession are below:

-Caterpillar also experienced a large decline in earnings-per-share in 2020 due to the coronavirus pandemic but recovered strongly since then in a short period of time.
+Caterpillar also experienced a large decline in earnings per share in 2020 due to the coronavirus pandemic, but recovered strongly since then in a short period of time.

 Valuation & Expected Returns

-Periods of cyclicality are normal for Caterpillar when it comes to valuation.
-Today, we are seeing a moderate swing higher in the stock price relative to earnings.
-This could reduce future returns; if the P/E multiple declines from 16.0 to 15.0 over the next five years, it would lower annual returns by 3.8% per year in that time frame.
+Periods of cyclicality are normal for Caterpillar’s valuation.
+Still, the stock appears overvalued.
+A declining P/E multiple could reduce future returns; if the P/E multiple declines from 33.9x to 25x over the next five years, it would lower annual returns slightly.

-Based upon the factors discussed above, we see total returns of 3.3% per year.
+Based upon the factors discussed above, we see total returns of 11.8% per year.
 This leads us to rate Caterpillar a hold today.

 Final Thoughts